The best nursing chairs for your nursery

 • Arm cushions feature handy storage pocket

-• Comes with matching footstool
+• It comes with a matching footstool

 • Covers can be removed